Skip to main content

 Step 2 — Import via the Bulk API

-Upload the CSV to /api/v1/geofences/bulk using dedup_strategy=skip so the import is safe to re-run (unchanged addresses are skipped).
-Tag all rows with a shared tag (e.g., tms-sync) so the resulting geofences can be targeted as a group by a single workflow in Step 3.
+The bulk API is JSON-only — there is no CSV file-upload endpoint.
+Parse your export locally and send the rows as a JSON items array.
+Run POST /api/v1/geofences/preview first to geocode and review, then commit with POST /api/v1/geofences/bulk using dedup_strategy=skip so the import is safe to re-run (name-matched rows are skipped).
+Include the shared tag (e.g., tms-sync) in each item's tags so the resulting geofences can be targeted as a group by a single workflow in Step 3.

 cURL example